 The familiar phrase “of the people, by the people, for the people” comes from Abraham Lincoln’s famous Gettysburg Address.
 It describes democracy as a system grounded in citizenship and public participation.
 The path to resilience is similar in the sense that we are all stakeholders and, therefore, have a role to play.
 Each of us can reduce or prevent flooding in our own way.

 One way is by clearing debris and litter from entry points to storm drains.
 These pollutants can build up and prohibit stormwater from properly flowing off of streets and sidewalks, ultimately resulting in flooding.
-A drain can be cleared one day, and blocked by leaves or litter the next.
-With thousands of these inlets throughout the city, crews are in a never-ending battle to keep the storm drains clean, and can use all the help they can get.
+In addition, clearing debris helps to prevent unnecessary nutrients in the form of leaves, yard debris and fertilizers from contaminating waterways.

 Join the Initiative